MuGdxy/GalDesigner/Documents/GalEngine.Page.md

 But now you need to use `Mono` or `Visual Studio`.
 You need add `GalEngine.dll` to your program.

+## Event

+We only use page to design our layout and UI.
+But we can get some events from window.
+Because someone may need events to do some effect.

+**Note: If you want to use events in page,you should add the Builder.dll to your references.**

 ## VisualObject

 We can put VisualObjects on our Page.